Welcome back to another classic book review 🙂

 While most of the girls continue to idealise Jean Brodie as she turns from subversive to unhinged, the point of view of Sandy introduces an interesting perspective on Jean Brodie.
 The girls become caught up in the love triangle between Jean, Mr Lowther (the music teacher) and Mr Lloyd (the art teacher).

-While desperately in love with Mr Lloyd, Jean Brodie cannot enter into an affair with him due to the fact that he is married, and so she begins to sleep with Mr Lowther, a man desperately in love with her whom she forever dismisses.
+While desperately in love with Mr Lloyd, Jean Brodie cannot enter into an affair with him due to the fact that he is married, and so she begins to sleep with Mr Lowther, a man desperately in love with her.
 She uses the girls to meet her own ends in this love triangle, committing acts which border on insane in order to satisfy her love for Mr Lloyd.

 However, my opinion of this central figure quickly changed as she became inappropriate with the girls, and began to involve them in her love life, imposing her strong views about fascism etc. on the girls and teaching them misguided ideas from an impressionable age.

 While I know many people describe Jean Brodie as simply ‘eccentric’ or ‘quirky’ or ‘before her time’ I would beg to differ.
 Yes, some of the views she has in terms of what to teach young girls are progressive, but I would argue that her whole outlook on teaching is insane, and she becomes so possessive of both her love interests and her girls, that she becomes a worrying character.

-Despite these strong views on Jean Brodie I really enjoyed this book, and the setting of Blaine in Scotland was an interesting place, as I learnt a little more about Edinburgh history and I haven’t read many books set in Scotland.
+Despite these strong views on Jean Brodie herself, I really enjoyed this book- and the setting of Blaine in Scotland was an interesting place, as I learned a little more about Edinburgh history.
 I would also like to try some more of Muriel Spark’s novels as they have an interesting and easy-to-read prose style.

 What do you think of my review of ‘The Prime of Miss Jean Brodie’?
 Do you agree with my opinions?
 Have you read any other Muriel Spark novels?